 This madness for all things Twinkie extends beyond the little snack cake.
 According to Aaron Smith at CNN Money, eBay shoppers are moving in on the Hostess-themed merch as well.
-“A lunch box featuring ‘Twinkie the Kid,’ a cartoon cowboy character that bears a striking resemblance to the iconic yellow cake, fetched a winning bid of $690 on Friday.”
+“A lunch box featuring ‘Twinkie the Kid,’ a cartoon character that bears a striking resemblance to the iconic yellow cake with cowboy hat, fetched a winning bid of $690 on Friday.”

 If you love your Hostess products but your budget just can’t cover an $8,000 Twinkie, take heart.
 There’s a whole box of Suzy Q’s on eBay for 20 bucks.